Description

 Impact

 The vulnerability is a use‑after‑free in the Linux kernel’s epoll handling.
 During a call to ep_remove, the function clears the file->f_ep field and then continues to use the now‑NULL @file within a critical section.
-A concurrent reference‑count drop frees the file and its associated eventpoll structure while the removal routine still holds a reference, enabling an attacker to trigger a kmem_cache_free on freed memory.
-The freed memory can then be overwritten with attacker‑controlled data, which may lead to arbitrary kernel writes and privilege escalation.
-This flaw is identified as CWE‑416 and directly compromises the integrity of the kernel purge path, potentially allowing code execution or system crash.
+A concurrent reference‑count drop frees the file and its associated eventpoll structure while the removal routine still holds a reference, enabling a kmem_cache_free on freed memory.
+The freed memory can then be overwritten, leading to kernel memory corruption.

 Affected Systems